Thin and Ultra-Fast Photodetector Sees the Full Spectrum

 Importantly, they did this without diminishing the photodetector’s speed, low-light sensitivity or visibility of the spectrum.

-The prototype device can interpret light ranging from deep ultraviolet to near-infrared wavelengths, making it sensitive to a broader spectrum than a human eye.
+The prototype device can interpret light ranging from deep ultraviolet to near-infrared wavelengths, making it sensitive to a broader spectrum than the human eye.

 And it does this over 10,000 times faster than the blink of an eye.